L-Lamont/ml-dist/pytorch/README.md

 container just adds one level of complexity to the launch process.

 ### Environment Variables
-`MASTER_ADDR` should be set to one the address of one of the nodes being used a random port should be appended to it, this is then past to the rndzv_endpoint argument of `torchrun`.
-Utilising scontrol is a simple way to get the name of node when the addresses could be changing depending on the nodes you are allocated.
+`MASTER_ADDR` should be set to one the address of one of the servers being used a random port should be appended to it, this is then past to the rndzv_endpoint argument of `torchrun`.
+Utilising scontrol is a simple way to get the name of server when the addresses could be changing depending on the servers you are allocated.
 In multi server training you may also need to set and pass to MPI the `NCCL_IB_GID_INDEX`, it controls the global ID used in RoCE mode and had to be set to 3 for multi server training to work (it may be set automatically by